Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Allor-Doc.md

-# About Allor
+# Introducing

 ![logo](documentation.png){width="706"}

-> Welcome to `ComfyUI Allor Documentation`.
-Now you are ready for a new big step.
+> Welcome to `Allor Documentation`.
+This is your go-to resource for detailed information and guides on how to
+> use Allor effectively.
+Whether you’re just starting out or looking for advanced tips, we’re here to help.

-## Introducing Allor
+## Featuring Allor

 **Allor**, is a plugin for **ComfyUI**, is your go-to solution for image post-processing.
 Here's why: